BoldGrid/wordpress-tag-sync/README.md

 # Github to WordPress.org Tag Sync

-This script is intended to be used to create a tag in the Wordpress.org svn repo when after your build succeeds via travis.
+This script is intended to be used to create a tag in the Wordpress.org SVN repo when after your build succeeds via Travis.

 ## Getting started